Christian Esguerra

 Christian V. Esguerra is a Filipino political journalist and educator.
-He currently hosts Facts First, a political podcast streaming live five times a week, where he tackles current issues in politics and governance.
+He currently hosts Facts First, a political podcast streaming live five times a week, where he tackles current issues in Philippine politics and governance.
 A persistent critic of disinformation activities, Esguerra was the former anchor and managing editor of the political talk program After the Fact on ABS-CBN News Channel (ANC), launched in May 2020.
 He started his career in journalism as a reporter for the Philippine Daily Inquirer in 2000, and joined ABS-CBN in 2015 as a news correspondent and anchor.

 Esguerra is also an assistant professor teaching political reporting and journalism ethics at the University of Santo Tomas (UST), where he is also a researcher at the Research Center for Culture, Arts, and Humanities.
 Outside of UST, Esguerra's research project titled "Captive Congress: Interest Group Capture in the Philippine House of Representatives" was funded by the DLSU Southeast Asian Research Program as part of the program's Democracy Discourse Series.

 In 2019, Esguerra received the Award of Distinction from the Center for Media Freedom and Responsibility, as well as the Titus Brandsma Award for Emergent Leadership in Journalism.
 In 2020, he was awarded a Marshall McLuhan Fellowship.